dusjagr/RandeChistli/README.md

 RandeChistli (Swiss German for "Forest Temperature Monitor") is a specialized temperature monitoring system developed at [RandeLab](http://www.randelab.ch/) - a forest-geeking and residency place located on Hagen in Switzerland.

+The project continues the heritage of the [Gär Lämpli (發酵小燈)](https://www.hackteria.org/wiki/G%C3%A4r_L%C3%A4mpli) - an open hardware temperature monitoring device originally designed for fermentation projects and creative circuit workshops.

 This project provides both visual and audio alerts when temperatures drop below configurable thresholds, making it perfect for:
 - Forest cabins with wood heating
 - Off-grid living environments
 - Workshop temperature monitoring
+- Fermentation monitoring
 - Greenhouse monitoring
 - Any environment where temperature drops need to be detected